Regression Adjustments for Double Randomization in Two-Sided Marketplaces: Introduction

 \paragraph{Online Experimentation.} Online randomized experiments (A/B tests) have become a standard tool to drive innovation in the technology industry \cite{bojinov2022online, quin2024b}.
 In the data analysis phase, experimenters often perform regression adjustment with pre-experimental covariates.
 This yields estimates that can be significantly more reliable than those obtained without adjustment \cite{masoero2023leveraging}.

 Standard practice in online experimentation is to expose a completely random subset of units to treatment.
-While extremely useful, these standard experimental designs fall short when interventions (i) differentially impact multiple populations of units (e.g., an intervention on an online service that influences interactions between buyers and sellers) and/or (ii) lead to strategic behavior that affects the measured outcomes within or across these groups (e.g., the treatment causes buyers and sellers to adjust their behavior in a manner that influences their other, untreated interactions).
+However, this standard design falls short when interventions (i) differentially impact multiple populations of units (e.g., an intervention on an online service that influences interactions between buyers and sellers) and/or (ii) lead to strategic behavior that affects the measured outcomes within or across these groups (e.g., the treatment causes buyers and sellers to adjust their behavior in a manner that influences their other, untreated interactions).
 Acknowledging the novel challenges posed by online experiments and the inability of standard experiments to address them, a number of novel estimators and experimental designs have been proposed over the last few years.
 In particular, a number of authors have focused on proposing experimental designs that are robust to settings in which there is \emph{interference} -- of the sort outlined above -- across units in the experiment \cite{bajari2023experimental, savje2021average, savje2023causal, bojinov2022online}.

-\paragraph{Multiple Randomization Designs.} Among these proposals, Multiple Randomization Designs (MRDs) have emerged as a flexible and rich class of designs \cite{johari2022experimental, bajari2023experimental} for two-sided marketplaces of buyers and sellers, where the outcome of interest is indexed by a buyer-seller pair. \cite{johari2022experimental} motivates the design as a way to reduce bias, under a Markov Decision Process model. \cite{bajari2021multiple} adopt the finite-population potential outcome framework to show how --- under a general notion of interference across units, referred to as \textit{local interference} --- it is possible to use MRDs to produce estimands and corresponding ``unadjusted'' estimators to capture cross-unit interference and obtain corresponding estimates of spillover effects.
+\paragraph{Multiple Randomization Designs.} Among these proposals, Multiple Randomization Designs (MRDs) have emerged as a flexible and rich class of designs \cite{johari2022experimental, bajari2023experimental} for two-sided marketplaces of buyers and sellers, where the outcome of interest is indexed by a buyer-seller pair. \cite{johari2022experimental} motivates the design as a way to reduce bias, under a Markov Decision Process model. \cite{bajari2021multiple} adopt the finite-population potential outcome framework to show how --- under a general notion of interference across units, referred to as \textit{local interference} --- it is possible to use MRDs to define estimands and corresponding ``unadjusted'' estimators to capture cross-unit interference and estimate spillover effects.
 Exact variances and corresponding variance estimators are also provided.
-While flexible, a missing piece and open question in the existing MRD framework is how covariate adjustments may be leveraged in order to enhance the precision of the corresponding estimators, similarly to what is done for ``standard'' experiments \cite{deng2013improving, lin2013agnostic}.
+While flexible, a missing piece and open question in the existing MRD framework is how covariate adjustments may be leveraged to enhance precision, similarly to what is done for ``standard'' experiments \cite{deng2013improving, lin2013agnostic}.

 Beyond the standard buyer-seller marketplace, MRDs have found applications in a variety of experimental settings.
 When the second dimension corresponds to time, the design reduces to a \emph{switchback} (or crossover) experiment, where units alternate between treatment and control across time periods; such designs have been studied and deployed at scale in industry \cite{bojinov2020design, missault2025robust}.
 MRDs can also be combined with cluster randomization, where one side of the marketplace is randomized at the level of groups of units rather than individuals \cite{hut2024measuring}.